Emergent Chern-Simons Interactions in 3+1 Dimensions: ALTERNATIVE DERIVATION OF EQS. AND

-We now return to discuss the subtraction of the logarithmic UV divergence in the integral \eqref{eq:finintpol}.
-Note that the second, convergent, term has support only close to the Fermi surface (\ie at $k\approx 0$) while the first, UV divergent part gets contributions from the full Fermi sea.
+We now return to discuss the subtraction of the logarithmic UV divergence in the integral Eq.~\eqref{eq:finintpol}.
+Note that the second, convergent, term has support only close to the Fermi surface (i.e., at $k\approx 0$) while the first, UV divergent part gets contributions from the full Fermi sea.
 Since anomalies are expressed in IR phenomena, it is plausible to subtract the first term and keep the second.
-This is what was done in \oncite{PhysRevLett.118.207701}, where it is shown that it gives results consistent with a numerical simulation of the full Hamiltonian \eqref{parent}.
+This was done in Ref.~\cite{PhysRevLett.118.207701}, where it was shown that it gives results consistent with a numerical simulation of the full Hamiltonian Eq.~\eqref{parent}.
 It is reassuring that these various methods give the same result for the current, and satisfying that our derivations make a close connection to the chiral anomaly.

-\section{Details of Sphere and Cylinder Solutions}
+\section{DETAILS OF SPHERE AND CYLINDER SOLUTIONS}